Hurtak/petrhurtak.com/articles/_drafts/ajax/article.md

 request.abort()
 ```

 ## Request events

 ### load

-- Server responded and request finished loading.
+- Server responded, and request finished loading.

 ### error

-- Error with HTTP request occurend.
+- Error with HTTP request occurred.
-- Server responding with `500` status code will not trigger the `error` event since it is error on the server not with the HTTP request itself.
+- A server responding with `500` status code will not trigger the `error` event since it is an error on the server side, not with the HTTP request itself.
-- Usually it might be one of the following:
+- Usually, it might be one of the following:
     - There is no internet connection.
-    - Server does not response in time (several minutes in Chrome) and the browser terminates the connection.
+    - A server does not respond in time (several minutes in Chrome), and the browser terminates the connection.
-    - Request is made into different domain and the response does not have correct cross origin headers.
+    - A request is made into a different domain, and the response does not have correct cross-origin headers.
     - Unknown protocol scheme.

 ### loadend